chuongmep/revit-meows/Readme.md

 ## License

 This project is licensed under the Apache License - see the [LICENSE](./License.md) file for details.

+## Contributing

+This is project just research in my free time and don't have any power to keep it up to date.
+If you want to contribute, please feel free to fork and submit a pull request.

 ## Learning Resources
 - [Autodesk Platform Services](https://github.com/autodesk-platform-services)